Updated: 07-05-2026

 Since President Donald Trump began his second term in January 2025, federal AI policy has undergone significant shifts.

-While policy developments continue to evolve, the Trump administration’s focus on technological leadership and reduced regulatory oversight is a significant shift from past approaches taken by the former Biden administration.
+While policy developments continue to evolve, the Trump administration’s focus on technological leadership and reduced regulatory oversight marked a significant departure from the Biden era.
+That said, 2026 has already seen one notable reversal.

 What happened to Biden’s Executive Order and the AI Bill of Rights?